amin-raz/GifGetterSite/README.md

 ## Backend Structure

-The application uses AWS Amplify to provide:
+The application uses:
-- GraphQL API using AWS AppSync
+- Express server for the backend
-- Authentication through Amazon Cognito with Discord OAuth
+- Discord OAuth for authentication
-- S3 storage for GIF files
-- DynamoDB for data persistence
+- PostgreSQL for data persistence

-### GraphQL Schema
-The main entities in our schema:
-- User: Stores Discord user information
-- Feedback: Stores user feedback and suggestions
-- GIF: Stores information about converted GIFs
+- Memory session store for development

 ### Authentication Flow
 1. User clicks "Login with Discord"
-2. Cognito handles OAuth flow with Discord
+2. Discord handles OAuth flow
 3. On success, user is redirected back with tokens
 4. Frontend receives authenticated user session

-Built with React, Tailwind CSS, and powered by AWS Amplify and Discord's OAuth system.
+Built with React, Tailwind CSS, and powered by Discord's OAuth system.